 No Closing Cost Loan*

 Lenox Financial Mortgage Corporation Offers a No Closing Cost loan program for qualifying refinance transactions.
-Under this program a lender credit is disclosed on the Good Faith Estimate to offset the origination and third party fees.
-The following matrix describes the charges that will not be included in the lender credit, and the circumstances under which the applicant will pay the charge.
+Under this program a lender credit is disclosed on the Loan Estimate to offset the origination and third party fees.
+The following list of fees describes the charges that will not be included in the lender credit, and the circumstances under which the applicant will pay the charge.